Scillman/Scillman.github.io/docs/_tutorials/1.20.4/basic-project-setup.md

 - Have basic knowledge of Java.

 ## Introduction
 In this tutorial we will go over setting up a basic project for modding in Fabric for Minecraft.
-This tutorial is optional, as an example mod can be downloaded [here](https://fabricmc.net/develop/template/), however it is adviced to follow to get a better understanding of the basics.
+This tutorial is optional, as an example mod can be downloaded [here](https://fabricmc.net/develop/template/), however it is adviced to follow the tutorial to get a better understanding of the basics.

 During this tutorial we will set up a basic project that does absolutely nothing but compile.
 To achieve this we will need the create the following files:
 * ``build.gradle``